Huegoxaga/notes/embedded/st.md

   - Bus speed can be multiple by a factor, this is done by using prescaler.
   - Lastly, change values on the RCC register using code to finalize the changes.
     - code generator is available for these tasks, provided by STM32CubeMX
+  - MCO configuration is also configured through RCC register.